-Since the pads are what makes a unit cool as water passes through and evaporates they can be a big performance factor.
+Since the pads are what make a unit cool as water passes through and evaporates, they can be a big performance factor.

-There are two main types of cooling pads called Fiber and Rigid, each of which can be built with different material.
+There are two main types of cooling pads called Fiber and Rigid, each of which can be built with different materials.

 Types of Fiber Swamp Cooler Pads

-Aspen pads use wood shavings which is all natural and makes them low-cost, work great, and when new have a nice clean fresh smell to them.
+Aspen pads use wood shavings that are all-natural and make them low-cost, work great, and have a nice clean, fresh smell to them when new.

 The only real downside to Aspen pads is they need to be replaced more often than most other types.

-Aspen pads have been used for many years and is a good material to use with a swamp cooler as long as they are regularly replaced during maintenance.
+Aspen pads have been used for many years and are good material for a swamp cooler as long as they are regularly replaced during maintenance.

 Example eAspen Pads on Amazon